baptistparty/blog/_posts/2024-05-15-Baptists-Religious_Liberty.md

 The integrity of one’s country is worth dying for.
 And, please God, the freedom and honour of the United States of America are worth dying for.
 If the great things of life are worth dying for, they are surely worth living for.
 Our great country may not dare to isolate herself from the rest of the world, and selfishly say: “We propose to live and to die to ourselves, leaving all the other nations with their weaknesses and burdens and sufferings to go their ways without our help.”
 ‘This nation cannot pursue any such policy and expect the favour of God.
 Myriads of voices, both from the living and the dead, summon us to a higher and better way.
 Happy am I to believe that God has His prophets not only in the pulpits of the churches but also in the school room, in the editor’s chair, in the halls of legislation, in the marts of commerce, in the realms of literature.
 Tennyson was a prophet, when in “Locksley Hall,” he sang:

- “For I dipped into the future, far as human eye could see,

-Saw the vision of the world, and all the wonder that would be;
+For I dipped into the future, far as human eye could see, Saw the vision of the world, and all the wonder that would be;

-Saw the heavens filled with commerce, argosies of magic sails,

-Pilots of the purple twilight, dropping down with costly bales;
+Saw the heavens filled with commerce, argosies of magic sails, Pilots of the purple twilight, dropping down with costly bales;

-Heard the heavens filled with shouting, and there rained a ghastly dew

-From the nation’s airy navies, grappling in the central blue;
+Heard the heavens filled with shouting, and there rained a ghastly dew From the nation’s airy navies, grappling in the central blue;

-Far along the world-wide whisper of the south wind rushing warm,

-With the standards of the people plunging through the thunder storm.
+Far along the world-wide whisper of the south wind rushing warm, With the standards of the people plunging through the thunder storm.
 Till the war drums throbbed no longer, and the battleflags were furled, In the Parliament of Man, the Federation of the World.”

 ##  A LEAGUE OF NATIONS